popdogsec/ATF-A-D-Bound-Book/README.md

-While the intention of this project is to make a compliant solution, this project is not guarenteed to be compliant.
+While the intention of this project is to make a compliant solution, this project makes no claims regarding its compliance.
 Use at your own risk and ideally consult a lawyer specializing in FFL compliance regardless of what solution you choose to manage your bound book.